padelis/aws-notes/docs/Elasticache.md

 ## Tips

 Elasticache is a good choice, if your database is read heavy and not prone to frequent changing.
 RedShift is a good choice if your database is stressed because of OLAP transactions

+## Elasticache Metrics and Actions

+- CPU Utilization
+  - Memcached
+- Swap Usage
+  - Memcached: if exceed 50Mb increase the **memcahed_connection_overhead** parameter.
+- Evictions
+  - Memcached
+    - Scale UP (More RAM)
+    - Scale OUT (More Instances)
+  - Redis
+    - Scale OUT
+- Concurrent Connections
+  - Create an alarm